James-SteelX/CV/README.md

 ###Team Player

 Having been a chef for 9 years I am very used to working as part of team, delivering a high quality product on time and communicating with my peers.
 Being a Sous Chef for the past 3 years has also given me experience leading a team in a high pressure environment as well as delegating tasks and managing work load.
+I have also been given the responsibility of training new members of staff and supervising their work.

 ###Patience

-Being a chef has set me up well for the fast paced environment of web development.
-Working under intense pressure is second nature to me, and I have often been praised for my ability to keep a level head and on task even during the busiest periods.
+My work as a chef has set me up well for the fast paced environment of web development.
+Working under intense pressure is second nature to me, and I have often been praised for my ability to keep a level head and remain focused, even during the busiest periods.

 ###Dedication

-I've had one job for 9 years, working my way up from the bottom to sous chef.
+I have had one job for nine years, working my way up from the bottom to sous chef.
 On top of that I have graduated from the toughest and most exclusive developer bootcamp in Europe, which required me to forget everything else in life and completely dedicate myself to learning for 12 weeks.
-For my final project I decided to use the Meteor framework as I felt Javascript was one of my biggest weaknesses and I was determined to get a better understanding of the language.
+For my final project I decided to use the Meteor framework, as I wanted to gain more experience using Javascript.
+This project has given me a better understanding of the language and more confidence in my ability to use it.

 #Projects